Sriracha Dip, Dressing & Spread2017-10-10

-Adding yogurt not only cuts calories, it adds protein not found in mayonnaise only based versions.
+Adding yogurt not only cuts calories, it adds protein not available from mayonnaise only based dips and dressings.

 You can easily thin this recipe to any desired consistency using water and/or milk.
-Using milk added a few calories and protein.
+Using milk adds a few calories and protein.

 Combining mayonnaise, yogurt and Sriracha produces a thick dip or spread especially when using Greek yogurt.
 It’s perfect for sandwiches, but too thick for dips and salad dressing.